Inflammatory Bowel Disease

 Treatment Options

-Modern IBD treatment aims to induce and maintain remission, heal the bowel lining, and prevent complications.
+Current IBD treatment protocols aim to induce and maintain remission, heal the bowel lining, and prevent complications.

 Induction Therapy